eddierichter-amd/minions/README.md

 We support three servers for running local models: `lemonade`, `ollama`, and `tokasaurus`.
 You need to install at least one of these.

 - You should use `lemonade` if you have access to AMD GPUs/NPUs.
 Install `lemonade` following the instructions [here](https://lemonade-server.ai/).
-- You should use `ollama` if you do not have access to NVIDIA GPUs.
+- You should use `ollama` if you do not have access to NVIDIA/AMD GPUs.
 Install `ollama` following the instructions [here](https://ollama.com/download).
 To enable Flash Attention, run
   `launchctl setenv OLLAMA_FLASH_ATTENTION 1` and, if on a mac, restart the ollama app.
 - You should use `tokasaurus` if you have access to NVIDIA GPUs and you are running the Minions protocol, which benefits from the high-throughput of `tokasaurus`.
 Install `tokasaurus` with the following command: